MCEF HONORS TOP CRAFT INSTRUCTORS AND SCHOOL OF THE YEAR

 PEARL ― The Mississippi Construction Education Foundation is celebrating the state’s top-performing craft instructors and school for hard work and dedication to vocational education.

-Jackson County Technology Center is being honored as the best in class for its passion to equip students with the skills they need for successful occupations.
-MCEF south area director Sherri Blount accepted the award on behalf of Jackson County Technology Center director J.J.
-Morgan.
+The George County Career and Technical Education Center is being honored as the best in class for its passion to equip students with the skills they need for successful occupations.
+Center director Jeff Mathis will accept the award.

-“If Mississippi is going to have the skilled workforce that’s needed for tomorrow, we must encourage and train those workers today,” said Mike Barkett, MCEF president.
-“We congratulate our winners for going above and beyond to prepare our students for career and technical professions and for ensuring that Mississippi has the resources required to support its growing construction and manufacturing industries.”
+"If Mississippi is going to have the skilled workforce that’s needed for tomorrow, we must encourage and train those workers today,” said Mike Barkett, MCEF president.
+“We congratulate our winners for their commitment to prepare our students for career and technical professions and for ensuring that Mississippi has the resources required to support its growing construction and manufacturing industries."

 The mission of the non-profit MCEF is to promote careers, recruit capable individuals and train a quality workforce for the construction industry in Mississippi.
 MCEF also offers workforce training and credentialing in construction, industrial maintenance and manufacturing trades.